Todd Bodine

-Todd Martin Bodine (born February 27, 1964) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Camping World Truck Series, driving the No. 62 Toyota Tundra for Halmar Friesen Racing, and current racing analyst for Fox NASCAR.
+Todd Martin Bodine (born February 27, 1964) is an American former professional stock car racing driver.
+He last competed part-time in the NASCAR Camping World Truck Series, driving the No. 62 Toyota Tundra for Halmar Friesen Racing, and is currently a racing analyst for Fox NASCAR.
 Todd is the younger brother of former racers Geoffrey and Brett Bodine.
-Bodine is known for his bald head, which has given him the nickname The Onion.
+Bodine is known for his bald head, which has given him the nickname "the Onion".

-Early career
+NASCAR Career

 Bodine would make his Busch Series debut in 1986, for Pistone Racing at Martinsville.
-He qualified and finished 27th in the 30-car field, falling out of the race early with an engine problem.
+He qualified and finished 27th in the thirty-car field, falling out of the race early with an engine problem.